 The Academy, a series of 11 courses designed to develop well-equipped, thoughtful people to better serve councils in a variety of capacities, will offer its first classes this summer at Synod School, which runs July 23-28 at Buena Vista University in Storm Lake, Iowa.
 Described as a unique, cohort-based learning community, The Academy offers participants an opportunity to grow in faith and knowledge, grow as a leader, and have more opportunities to serve God as needed.
 A new cohort will begin each year at Synod School, while subsequent learning takes place in online and in-person settings.
 The Academy is a joint effort of and underwritten by the presbyteries of Minnesota Valleys, North Central Iowa and Prospect Hill, and the Synod of Lakes and Prairies.
 Details can be found at "The Academy

 The Synod of Lakes and Prairies has a long-standing commitment to collegiate, ecclesiastical and ecumenical ministries within the bounds of the synod.
-The synod's Ecclesiastical Relations Committee fulfills its mission by supporting and maintaining relationships with these varied ministries and contributes to their success through its grant program.
-Additional information and grant application forms are at "Collegiate Ministry."
+The synod's Ecclesiastical Relations Committee fulfills its mission by supporting and maintaining relationships with these varied ministries, and contributes to their success through its grant program.
+Additional information and grant application forms are at "Collegiate, Ecclesiastical and Ecumenical Ministry."

 Part of the Synod of Lakes and Prairies' support for emerging mission within the synod is through grants.
 For the grant program, the synod gives priority to proposals that support leadership development, congregational vitality and-or mission, or communication.
 To find out more, and to find application forms, go to "Emerging Mission."